 In August 1894, after being blind almost a decade, Lauriston Durkee died at the relatively young age of 53.
 After a Masonic ritual funeral he was buried on a tiny family graveyard on his farm, now an undeveloped unit of the Connecticut River Greenway Park.
 A single large granite monument, shown here, facing upriver, memorializes Lauriston, Oscar and Nettie.
 Though surrounded by woods, with underbrush heavy with barberry and briars, the plot itself has been kept clear.
 Someone cares for it.
 Durkee’s wife, Martha, is not buried there.

-Durkee had accrued a substantial estate from his liquor business and in his will left a generous bequest for a home to provide affordable room and board for older women without other means of support.
+Durkee had accrued a substantial estate from his liquor business and in his will left a generous bequest for a home to provide affordable room and board for elderly women without other means of support.
 A committee of local residents used the money to buy a large Victorian home at 24 Church St. in Greenfield, Mass., shown here.
-When the home was sold in 2015 it was reported that the housing program initiated with Durkee’s money had helped hundreds of elderly women and others through the years.
+When the home was sold in 2015 it was reported that the housing program initiated with Durkee’s money had helped hundreds of women and other homeless through the years.

 With Lauriston’s death, the liquor house became Davis & Drake, with one fewer “D” in the monogram.
 Apparently Durkee’s sighted partners were not as canny at business as he was.
 In January 1900 came the news that Davis & Drake, characterized as one of the largest liquor firms in Boston, had filed for bankruptcy.
 Its liabilities were placed at $93,105 and assets at $18,328.
 Among the firm’s creditors was Paris, Allen & Company of New York, the force behind one manifestation of the Whiskey Trust.